junglesta/wherenodoctor/__LAB/chapters/additional-informations.md

 # CIRCUMCISION AND EXCISION (CUTTING AWAY SKIN FROM THE SEX PARTS)

-In many communities, boy children are circumcised—as are girls in some parts of the world—as a traditional ‘practice’ or ‘custom’.
+In many communities, boy children are circumcisedas are girls in some parts of the worldas a traditional ‘practice’ or ‘custom’.
 Circumcision is not necessary for health, although male circumcision may provide some protection against HIV.
 For boys it is usually not dangerous.
-But for girls, this practice—sometimes called ‘excision’, ‘infibulation’, or ‘female genital cutting’—is very dangerous and should be strongly discouraged.
+But for girls, this practicesometimes called ‘excision’, ‘infibulation’, or ‘female genital cutting’is very dangerous and should be strongly discouraged.
 For both boys and girls, unclean cutting tools risk spreading HIV.

 ## BOYS